BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-*After recovering his strength from his brush with death at the hands of a Morgul arrow, Kíli is now ready to fight alongside his kin upon the field of battle.
-Charging into the fray with his brother at his side, Kíli has prepared himself for the fact that he may have to give his life in order to protect those that he loves.*
+*After recovering his strength from his brush with death at the hands of a Morgul arrow, KÃ­li is now ready to fight alongside his kin upon the field of battle.
+Charging into the fray with his brother at his side, KÃ­li has prepared himself for the fact that he may have to give his life in order to protect those that he loves.*

-Combat Synerg y — *Fíli and Kíli fight together with one purpose, effortlessly*
+Combat Synerg y â€” *FÃ­li and KÃ­li fight together with one purpose, effortlessly*

 *coordinating their offensive.*

-If they are in base contact, Fíli the Dwarf, Champion of Erebor and Kíli the Dwarf, Champion of Erebor may choose to swap places with one another at the start of any phase — this does not count as moving.
+If they are in base contact, FÃ­li the Dwarf, Champion of Erebor and KÃ­li the Dwarf, Champion of Erebor may choose to swap places with one another at the start of any phase â€” this does not count as moving.

-Du Bekâr! — *Kíli fights hard for his royal kinsman, striving both to protect him*
+Du BekÃ¢r! â€” *KÃ­li fights hard for his royal kinsman, striving both to protect him*

 *and make him proud.*